jimratliff/GenoMac-user/resources/docs_to_display_to_user/Screensaver_how_to_configure.md

 - Go to the end of the selection of screen savers and select “Matrix”
 - Return to the top, you’ll see “Matrix” under the two rows (“Start Screen Saver…” and “Use Screen Saver”)
 - Click the “Options…” button
+  - *NOTE: These appear to be simply the default values, and can be skipped*
   - Renderer: Metal
   - ✅ 3D fade
   - ✅ Minor instability